RichardGAnthology/Investment-Management-Tool/README.md

 The target audience is anyone that holds or plans to hold investments and is worried about keeping track of them or monitoring them.

-## In order for this project to be successful I was tasked with -

-### Project Details
+### Project Specifications

-- Make a responsive Spring Boot application based on MVC architecture (Model, View, Controller).
+- Spring Boot with MVC architecture.
-- The application should implement all CRUD operations, utilizing Entities, Controller classes, and Interfaces.
+- Implements CRUD operations.
-- The application should establish a connection with your React project as a View layer that includes Components for CRUD operations.
+- Connects with React project as View layer.
-- For a responsive app, install Bootstrap, or use Media Queries, or any other responsive plugins of your choice.
+- A responsive app.
-- Access your RESTful API from your React project using axios (http library) and display in a formatted view (CSS).
+- Accesss RESTful API from React project.
-- Add Router functionality in your React project.
+- Use Router functionality in React project.

 ### Backend Requirements